abuckenhofer/columnarpostgresql/README.md

 # columnarpostgresql
-Docker container for running PostgreSQL with columnstore CStore extension.
+Dockerfile for building and running PostgreSQL with columnstore CStore extension.

-A columnar store is used for analytical queries.
+A columnar store can be used for analytical queries.
 Such stores organize data physically in columns instead of rows.
 CStore_fdw (see https://github.com/citusdata/cstore_fdw) is a columnar extension for PostgreSQL.
-The repository contains a Dockerfile for building and running PostgreSQL including CStore_fdw.

 ## How to run the container
 First pull and run the container from a command line.
 The directory /var/lib/postgresql/data contains the data and the PostgreSQL config files.
+Port 5432 is exposed and a password for the postgres database user can be set.
 ```
 docker run -d -p 5432:5432 -e POSTGRES_PASSWORD=setpassword -v /data/postgres:/var/lib/postgresql/data --name columnarpostgresql abuckenhofer/columnarpostgresql:latest
 ```